 - 3,108 FTE professors (10%)

 The figure below show the number of scientific personnel per category from 2005 onwards.

 Academic staff rising faster than support and management staff

 In the graph below, we compare the complete academic staff with the complete support and management staff.
-Academic staff grew from 19,610 fte in 2005 to 28,943 fte in 2020.
-Support and management staff increased from 16,419 FTE to 20,494 FTE.
+Academic staff grew from 19,610 fte in 2005 to 31,776 fte in 2021.
+Support and management staff increased from 16,419 FTE to 22,669 FTE.
 Support and management staff did not grow at the same rate as academic staff.
 In 2005, there were 84 support staff for every 100 scientists.
-In 2020, there will be 71 support staff for every 100 scientists.
+In 2022, there were 71 support staff for every 100 scientists.

 |Support and administrative staff||Scientific staff|